seandstewart/typical/README.md

 1. Squashed a bug that broke annotation resolution when wrapping bound methods of classes.

+_New in version 1.9.2:_
+1. Added the `delay` keyword-arg to wrappers to allow user to delay annotation resolution until the first call of the wrapped object.
+2. Added the `coerce` keyword-arg to `typic.bind` to allow users to bind args without coercing them.

 ## Documentation

 Full documentation coming soon!